Notary Public Hong Kong

 A notary public is an individual who has undergone a special examination, is registered with the relevant authorities, and serves as an official and a third-party witness to a number of documents.
 He is the one who has the capacity and the authority to certify that a certain document is genuine as well as authenticate a signature.

 An individual is required to apply for certification as a notary public in Hong Kong and undergo the examination defined in the Notaries Public (Examination) Rules (Cap.
 159).
 The person is required to hold a letter of no objection before the examination and a written notice.
 Moreover, the individual needs to have applied for membership with the Society of Notaries.
 In order to become a notary, the individuals is required to pass all the subjects in a single examination.
+There is no limit on the number of times an individual may take the examination, however, the requirement remains in place for the applicant to pass all subjects in a single examination.
+Both the application for examination and the examination are subject to the fees imposed by the Society of Notaries.

 What are the services provided by a Hong Kong notary?